kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 2.**Type casting** enables you to check and interpret the type of a class instance at runtime.

-3. **Deinitializers** enable an instance of a class to free up any resources it has assigned.
+3.**Deinitializers** enable an instance of a class to free up any resources it has assigned.
 It performs any custom cleanup just before an instance of that class is deallocated.

-4. **Reference counting** allows more than one reference to a class instance.
+4.**Reference counting** allows more than one reference to a class instance.

 5.If you do not assign values to your variables and constants in class, you need to explicitly **initialize** the members using the **init( )** method.

 > Swift also allows you to assign default values to the variable definition and by assigning default values, you can avoid the **init()** method of its members in the class or struct definition.

-6. Unlike structures, class instances don’t receive a default **memberwise **initializer.
+6.Unlike structures, class instances don’t receive a default **memberwise **initializer.

-### Differences
+## Differences

 In all my Swift-related posts I tried to explain value type and reference type vaguely.
 So I decided to dig a little deeper and tried explaining how RAM works in IOS devices.
 I cannot emphasize enough how important this concept is to become better at developing robust applications using Swift.